barryhieu/react-native-background-geolocation/README.md

 ## Dependencies

-Versions of libraries and sdk versions used to compile this plugin can be overriden in `android/build.gradle` with ext declaration.
+Versions of libraries and sdk versions used to compile this plugin can be overridden in `android/build.gradle` with ext declaration.

-## Compatibility
+## (Optional) Compatibility

 If you are using `react-native-maps` or another lib that requires `Google Play Services` such as `Exponent.js`, then in addition to the instalation steps described here, you must set `Google Play Services` library version to match the version used by those libraries. (in this case `9.8.0`)